 If you’ve recently had a hair transplant, or you’re exploring your hair restoration options, our team is on-hand to answer any questions or concerns you may have.

-Our services include an expert trichology team who are completely equipped when diagnosing underlying conditions, as well as surgical and non-surgical options.
+Our services include an expert trichology team who are completely equipped when diagnosing underlying conditions, as well as surgical and non-surgical options such as laser hair regrowth.

 Book your free consultation with us today.